OOKB/kinderplatz-api/content/pages/tuition.md

 **\*\*** Payment options provided separately.
 Please see Association Bylaws in our Parent Policy Handbook for more information.

-**Ɨ** Infant enrollment is highly competitive and start dates are often confirmed up to six months prior to the child’s first day.
+[^1] Infant enrollment is highly competitive and start dates are often confirmed up to six months prior to the child’s first day.
 Please plan ahead and turn in enrollment forms early to avoid missing the enrollment window.
 Openings are not guaranteed with late enrollment, regardless of federal employment status and sibling preference.
 Every effort will be made to honor start date requests, but flexibility from families may be required.